AlexLagson/rsschool-cv/cv.md

   ## **Briefly About Myself:**
   #### I've graduated Higher State academy of Telecommunications with a bachelor degree in engineering.
 After that I worked as a information security specialist, customer support specialist and product manager associate.

   #### Since spring 2022 I am interested in front-end developing.
-Since that time I believe a can change my life to better by gaining new knowledges and improving my skills
+Since that time I believe a can change my life to better by gaining new knowledges and improving my skills.
+Actually this is my second time trying to handle Rs-School, and this time I'll try to do my best.
 ___
 ## **Proficient skills**
 * HTML5, CSS3